Russians besiege crucial Ukrainian energy hub and seacoast

 The mass evacuation could be seen in Kharkiv, Ukraine's second-largest city, with about 1.4 million people.
 Residents desperate to escape falling shells and bombs crowded the railroad station and squeezed onto trains, not always knowing where they were headed.

-Meanwhile, a senior U.S. defense official said the immense Russian column of hundreds of tanks and other vehicles appeared to be stalled roughly 25 kilometers (16 miles) from Kyiv and had made no real progress in the last few days.
+Meanwhile, the U.S. defense official said the immense Russian column of hundreds of tanks and other vehicles still appeared to be stalled roughly 25 kilometers (16 miles) from Kyiv and had made no real progress in days.

 The convoy, which earlier in the week had seemed poised to launch an assault on the capital, has been plagued with fuel and food shortages, the official said.

-Ukrainian officials said their missile-defense systems have parried numerous Russian attacks, though some missiles have clearly made it through.
+Russia has fired more than 480 missiles in the invasion, according to the U.S. defense official.
+Ukrainian officials said their missile-defense systems have parried numerous attacks, though some missiles have clearly made it through.
 Kyiv Mayor Vitali Klitschko said explosions heard overnight in the capital were Russian missiles being shot down.

 From Kherson, Russian troops appeared to roll toward Mykolaiv, another major Black Sea port and shipbuilding center to the west.
 The regional governor, Vitaliy Kim, said big convoys of Russian troops were advancing on the city.